Product

 Routing runs once per request.
 Plain rules go first: does the request need to see images, and how much material is in play.
 Only genuinely ambiguous text goes to a second, smaller model that reads the request and suggests a tier under a hard time limit.
 That check runs while Shannon gathers the context for your request, so routing adds no wait you can feel.
 Any doubt or timeout falls back to Sonnet 4.6.

-Capability gaps got turned into tools.
+Capability gaps become tools when they can.
 Web search was, for a while, something only Gemini offered; rather than route every search-shaped request to one model, I made web search a tool that any model can call.
 A gap in one engine became a capability for all of them, and routing never has to trade away a feature.

 Try it at shannon.bot, no sign-in needed.
 Ask for something and watch the model name land on the reply.